-Since then, H&M has expanded to over 4,800 shops around the world selling trendy clothes and accessories at affordable prices, and several sub-brands have been added to the family.
+Since then, H&M has expanded to some 5,000 shops around the world selling trendy clothes and accessories at affordable prices, and several sub-brands have been added to the family.
 H&M ensures that its suppliers are audited to meet its code of conduct in terms of child labour and workplace safety issues among other things.

 In 2020 H&M started a new recycling service, Looop.
 A machine shreds old, unwanted garments and knits new ones from the old fibres.
 This intiative offers a step towards H&M's ambition to become fully circular.

-Home furnishing giant IKEA, founded in 1943 by Ingvar Kamprad, has grown to around 440 stores in more than 50 countries.
+Home furnishing giant IKEA, founded in 1943 by Ingvar Kamprad, has grown to nearly 460 stores in more than 50 countries.
 Known for stylish do-it-yourself (DIY) home décor and furniture, IKEA continues to bring out the handy craftsman in people and is a must for many college students on low budgets.